hatorikibble/twitter-europeanabot/README.md

 2) get seed file
 ----------------

-I used a list of Austrian place names which I got from [Statistik Austria] (http://www.statistik.at/web_de/klassifikationen/regionale_gliederungen/gemeinden/index.html).
+I used a list of Austrian place names which I got from [Statistik Austria] (http://www.statistik.at/web_de/klassifikationen/regionale_gliederungen/gemeinden/index.html) as a seed file for location searches.
+A CSV file with all Nobel Prize winners was found at [http://console.apihq.com/nobel-prize-api](http://console.apihq.com/nobel-prize-api).

 3) edit config files
 --------------------